Alexander Tsiurupa

+Alexander Dmitriyevich Tsiurupa (Алекса́ндр Дми́триевич Цюру́па; — 8 May 1928) was a Bolshevik revolutionary and Soviet politician.

 Biography

-Alexander Tsiurupa was born in Oleshky, in the Kherson province of Ukraine.
+Alexander Tsiurupa was born in Oleshky, in Taurida Governorate, Russian Empire (now Ukraine).
 His father was an official.
 After graduating from a local school, in 1887 he enrolled in the Kherson Agricultural Institute, but in 1893 was arrested and expelled for distributing anti-government literature.
 He worked as a statistician and agronomist, but in 1895 was arrested again.
 After his release, he moved to Ufa, where he joined the Russian Social Democratic Labour Party (RSDLP) when it was founded, in 1898, made contact with railway workers, and met Nadezhda Krupskaya, Lenin's in 1900.
 After Lenin had launched the newspaper Iskra, Tsiurupa became an Iskra agent, in Ufa and, from 1901, in Kharkiv.
-In 1902, he was arrested an sentenced to three years exile in Olonets.
+In 1902, he was arrested and sentenced to three years exile in Olonets.
 He returned to Ufa in November 1904, and worked as a manager on the estates of Prince Vyacheslav Kugushev, an Ufa landowner whom Tsiurupa persuaded to secretly back the Bolsheviks During the 1905 Revolution, Tsiurupa helped organise strikes, and an underground printing press.

 After the February Revolution, Tsiurupa was elected to Ufa Committee of the RSDLP.
-This was an importnat graoin growing district, and during 1917, he organised courses to train inspectors to account for the grain reserves, and arranged for grain supplies to be sent to Petrograd (St Petersburg).
+This was an important grain growing district, and during 1917, he organised courses to train inspectors to account for the grain reserves, and arranged for grain supplies to be sent to Petrograd (St Petersburg).

 In November 1917, after the October Revolution, Tsiurupa was appointed Deputy People's Commissar, and in February 1918 People's Commissar for Food.
 This meant that during the Russian Civil War, he was responsible for ensuring that grain was collected in areas of the countryside under Bolshevik control, and delivered to towns and for the Red Army, to avert the threat of starvation.
 With the factories turning out fewer goods that peasant farmers wanted to buy during the disruption caused by war, and paper money being of little value, from 1918 Tsiurupa was organised dozens of armed detachments from the towns who went out and seized grain.
 He claimed that the squads were sent out only when all other methods had been tried and failed, and denied a rumour that on arrival in a village, they got drunk and went on a rampage.
 He claimed that they were not simply military detachments, but also propagandists bringing political awareness to the villages.
 He did, though, concede that sometimes the brigades copied the behaviour of the tsarist police.
-The historian Orlando Figes describes the activities of these detachments as a "battle for grain ... with the brigades using terror to squeeze out the stocks and the peasants counteracting them with passive resistance and outright revolt" including about 200 violent clashes between peasants an grain collectors in July to August 1918 alone.
+The historian Orlando Figes describes the activities of these detachments as a "battle for grain ... with the brigades using terror to squeeze out the stocks and the peasants counteracting them with passive resistance and outright revolt" including about 200 violent clashes between peasants and grain collectors in July to August 1918 alone.